-cause it is important to be able to work both collaboratively and independently, there are recommendations for both ad them and select the ones you think would work best for you in different situations. ring Instruction or Activities If you prefer independence, try to sit in a part of the classroom where others are also independent and less likely to interact with you.
+Re ad them and select the ones you think would work best for you in different situations. ring Instruction or Activities If you prefer independence, try to sit in a part of the classroom where others are also independent and less likely to interact with you.
 However, some class activities will require you to collaborate with others.
 Be ready for those times.
-If you have to work independently for long periods, take a break and use it to spend time with other people. orking on Assignments or Independent Tasks If you prefer to work independently, plan to do your more difficult work when you're alone.
+If you have to work independently for long periods, take a break and use it to spend time with other people.
+Working on Assignments or Independent Tasks If you prefer to work independently, plan to do your more difficult work when you're alone.
 However, you can learn important things from others.
 You may want to check in with others occasionally to talk about your work.
 If you prefer collaboration, organize a group to work together on projects.
 In choosing a career or other activities outside of school, choose those that fit best with your preference for working with others or independently.
-Pr eparing for Tests or Presentations When you want to study independently, find a quiet area where you can study, such as the library.
+Preparing for Tests or Presentations When you want to study independently, find a quiet area where you can study, such as the library.
 To study in a collaborative way, study in places where there are people around to discuss ideas.
 Test each other on your knowledge.